 A closer look at the scene reveals exactly how Tony is able to get hit and dispels the other most popular theory about the ending: that the scene represents Tony’s paranoia and how he will have to live the rest of his life.
 The scene actually suggests the exact opposite, that Tony is too relaxed and too comfortable.
 First, Tony takes a table in the middle of the restaurant, leaving his back exposed, which sets up “Man in Members Only Jacket’s” easy kill from behind.
 Tony looks up when the bell rings not because he is overly wary, but because he is expecting his family.Tony goes right back to scanning the songs on the jukebox after the first woman enters and after “trucker in USA cap” enters.
 In fact, “trucker in USA cap” lingers by the door (perhaps checking the desserts) but the next shot shows Tony simply returning his attention to the jukebox.
 The direction and editing clearly establish that most of the other full shots of the patrons are third-person shots suggesting that the patrons are not meant to be seen by Tony.
 There is one full shot of “trucker in USA cap” stirring his coffee and reading his paper (he does not look dangerous or interested in Tony or anybody else in the diner).
 He is never shown looking in Tony’s direction and is never seen again after this shot.
 More importantly, Tony is never shown looking at him.
 The shot of “trucker in USA cap” stirring his coffee is directly in between shots of Tony looking down.
 Thus Tony cannot be “eyeing” him (further refuting the “Tony’s paranoid” theory).
 Tony is not “eyeing” the gray haired man with the boy scouts because they are seen behind Tony’s left shoulder and Tony is never shown turning around to see them.
 The laughing teenage couple are in front of Tony to his left as they are seen behind Carmela’s right shoulder.
 The couple is never shown looking at Tony or vice versa.
 Besides, the gray haired man with the boy scouts and teenage couple in love cannot be seriously considered threats to Tony.
 Tony is not, either literally or symbolically, “looking over his shoulder,” as many fans believe.

 Chase’s editing in the scene, and his direction of “Man in Members Only Jacket” and Tony, further proves this point.
 “Man in Members Only Jacket” enters with A.J. directly behind him.
 Consequently, Tony’s eyes will naturally focus on A.J. without taking notice of MOG.
 In the next shot after they enter the diner, Chase confirms where Tony’s attention is as he is shown in close up smiling as he sees his son.
 “Man in Members Only Jacket” has not registered with Tony.
 However, he has registered with us because he is the only patron seen outside of the door before the bell rings and because he enters in front of A.J.
 The first full shot of “Man in Members Only Jacket” looking at Tony comes immediately after Tony is looking down while he grabs A.J.’s hand.
 Just after MOG’s first look at Tony, Chase does not cut to Tony seeing him.
 Instead, Chase cuts to a medium shot over Tony’s shoulder (suggesting Tony’s POV) of A.J. checking out the menu while “Man in Members Only Jacket” is seen in the background out of focus in the middle of the frame.
 This exact same shot is repeated several times when A.J. speaks and MOG always lingers at his stool directly in Tony’s point of view, but he apparently never registers to Tony as he talks to A.J.
 (MOG is kept out of focus to further reinforce this point).
 “Man in Members Only Jacket” looks over again, and Chase cuts to Tony looking down at his menu.
 Again, “Man in Members Only Jacket” does not register with Tony.
 Chase has at least six shots of Tony (with only his face in the frame) looking down at his menu (you would think Tony was studying scripture!!).
 This does not include multiple shots of Tony looking down at his menu in shots that also include Carmela and A.J.
 The directing and editing in the scene emphatically establish that Tony is not paying enough attention.
 There are multiple shots of Tony smiling and his expressions are of happiness, not paranoia.
 Finally, there is a full shot of “Man in Members Only Jacket” getting up from his stool.
 He walks towards Tony’s table and Tony finally looks up at him but then quickly returns his attention to his menu as MOG heads towards the bathroom behind Tony.
 Tony then does a quick glance at MOG behind him as he is about to enter the bathroom but then goes right back to looking at his menu.
 The very next shot is the two young African American men looking at some desserts which then cuts to Tony looking down at his menu.
 Tony never sees them, once again dispelling the myth that Tony is eying everybody and is paranoid.
 The editing suggests the exact opposite.
 Chase has given the audience more information than Tony has: Tony is not aware MOG looked twice in his direction before he got up to go to the bathroom.
-If Tony knew this, would he so easily go back down to his menu after MOG enters the bathroom?
+If Tony knew this, would he so easily return to looking at his menu after MOG enters the bathroom?
 The scene suggests exactly how a normally wary Tony is able to get hit.
 The “Tony’s paranoid” theory is a fallacy, it is actually the viewer who is paranoid because of all third person shots of the other patrons and MOG staring at Tony.
 Furthermore, for the viewer, this is the final scene ever; for Tony, he’s just having dinner with his family.
 Consequently, the viewer is projecting their feelings onto Tony when the evidence in the scene itself essentially shows a relaxed Tony.
 Even Chase’s words seem to rebut the “Tony’s paranoid” theory.
 Chase in the “HBO Ultimate Edition Sopranos” book says he had the idea for the ending for years and further states:

 *[As will be discussed in Part 2: What does Tony's death mean?, the most significant thematic point that Chase was making was that Tony lost everything that truly meant something to him when he was killed.
 In setting up that thematic point, Chase shows Tony having a rare, happy moment with his family.
 Tony being "paranoid" or ill at ease would have completely undermined the ultimate point of the scene].